Mastering

 The following steps build on the Juju controller which was bootstrapped and knows how to manage the gNB Simulator Kubernetes cluster.

 First, we will add gNB Simulator to the Terraform module used in the previous steps.
-We will provide necessary configuration (please see the list of the config options with the description in the table below) for the application and integrate the simulator with previously exposed AMF offering.
-Lastly, we will expose the Software as a Service offer for the simulator.
+We will provide necessary configuration (please see the list of the config options with the description in the table below) for the application and integrate the simulator with the relevant 5G Core Network Functions (AMF, NMS and UPF).

 Config Option